yasirbhutta/yasirbhutta.github.io/matlab/docs/functions.md

 - How can you create plots within a function and display them to the user?
 - How can you pass plotting options as arguments to functions to customize visualizations?
 - Demonstrate how to pass multiple input arguments and return multiple output values.
+- Define an anonymous function in MATLAB and provide an example to explain its usage.

 ## References and Bibliography